How to Choose the Best Fly Reel for Bass

 Let's start with the basics.
 It's necessary to match the size of the reel to the size of the rod you're using.
 This may seem intuitive but it's worth mentioning: if you're fishing an 8wt fly rod (and an 8wt is the most popular rod choice for Bass), choose a 7/8 or an 8/9 sized fly reel.

-For aggressive freshwater fish like Bass, any reel you choose should have a strong drag system.
-If you're targeting small trout on a backcountry stream reel drag is unimportant; that's not the case with Bass.
-These predators eat aggressively, fight hard, and require a drag system that's strong and capable.
-It's also important to consider retrieval rates and durability when choosing a fly reel for Bass.
+It's important to consider retrieval rates, drag, and durability when choosing a fly reel for Bass.
 But how much is enough?
 Does buying the most expensive reel on the market make sense for Bass?
 Let's dive in.

 Drag matters.
 Of course, if you're an angler you already know drag is important.
 Drag helps you stop a fish, turn it around, and bring it to the boat... every angler's primary objective after the hook set.
 But how much drag do you need for Bass?
 Does paying a bunch of money for the reel with the absolute highest max drag make sense?

 It depends.
 And, in most cases, I'd say buying the reel with drag strong enough to stop a truck isn't necessary.
 There are stronger fish out there, especially in saltwater, that require the strongest drag system on the planet (seriously, a cheap reel will burn up and fall apart on a GT).
 For Bass, however, a huge max drag and the latest in sealed drag technology is nice but not paramount.